Glewlwyd OpenID Connect Plugin documentation

 enc property

-Enter the client property that will hold the enc of the client.
-If not set, the enc value will be set to default A128CBC-HS256.
+Enter the client property that will hold the enc

 alg property

-Enter the client property that will hold the alg of the client.
+of the client.
 If not set token encryption will be disabled for all.

 kid_alg property

-Enter the client property that will hold the kid_alg of the client.
+of the client.
 Mandatory if the client uses jwks, ignored if the client uses a public key in PEM format.

 encrypt_code property

-Enter the client property that will hold the encrypt_code flag of the client.
+flag of the client.
 This property value will tell if the client allows to encrypt authorization code.

 encrypt_at property

-Enter the client property that will hold the encrypt_at flag of the client.
+flag of the client.
 This property value will tell if the client allows to encrypt access tokens.

 encrypt_userinfo property

-Enter the client property that will hold the encrypt_userinfo flag of the client.
+flag of the client.
 This property value will tell if the client allows to encrypt userinfo when sent as JWT.

 encrypt_id_token property

-Enter the client property that will hold the encrypt_id_token flag of the client.
+flag of the client.
 This property value will tell if the client allows to encrypt id_tokens.

 encrypt_refresh_token property

-Enter the client property that will hold the encrypt_refresh_token flag of the client.
+flag of the client.
 This property value will tell if the client allows to encrypt refresh tokens code.

 PKCE - Code challenge (RFC 7636)